conmurphy/kubernetes-hands-on/README.md

 - If you want to search all namespaces you can use the `-A` flag

 `kubectl get pods -A`

+- View all the Kubernetes system pods which implement the Kubernetes functionality

+`kubectl get pods -n kube-system`

 ### 3. Starting a Pod - `kubectl run`
 ------